-In the midst of increasingly chaotic scenes in the UK’s parliament concerning a no deal Brexit, the Government (at the time of writing) has finally clarified what its position will be (if it is still in Government) in relation to EU citizens who arrive in the UK after the UK leaves the EU.
+In the midst of chaotic scenes concerning a no deal Brexit in the UK’s parliament prior to its suspension, the Government clarified what its position will be (if it is still in Government) in relation to EU citizens who arrive in the UK after the UK leaves the EU.
 This is currently set for Halloween.

-This follows concerning comments made last week, attributed to the new Home Secretary, regarding no deal plans for EU citizens which we covered here.
+This follows concerning comments made recently, attributed to the new Home Secretary, regarding no deal plans for EU citizens which we covered here.

 The Government has published plans, in a document it refers as a ‘policy paper’, concerning ‘No deal immigration arrangements for EU citizens arriving after Brexit.’
 This can be found here.